rhit-Anar/ESP-IDF-Setup-Guide/README.md

 # ESP-IDF Bluetooth setup instruction
 Assumed: you have an working file of codes that u want to run on your machine. :)
+## What to chnage in your given code:
 In your code: Look for idf_Something.yml file in your main folder. (usually same folder as the main.c).
 Then you will see it is starts with dependencies: ....
 Look for a line: